 Do you want to hide the title of a WordPress widget in your sidebar or footer?

-WordPress widgets make it easy to drag and drop dynamic content into your theme to create unique layouts.
-However if you need to hide the widget title, then it typically requires coding knowledge of CSS and HTML.
+WordPress widgets make it easy to add dynamic content to your theme, such as recent comments or your most popular posts.
+However, if you need to hide the widget title, then it typically requires writing custom CSS or HTML.

-In this article, we’ll show you how to easily hide the widget title in WordPress (without any code).
+In this article, we will show you how to easily hide the widget title in WordPress.

 Why Hide Widget Title in WordPress?